daduuu/capstone_labs/README.md

 Download the latest version of java and your favorite compiler.
 Then download the code files and run them in the compiler

 ## Functionality and Usage
-When first loggin in, a SUBMITNAME request will be sent, so you must enter a username, no whitespaces, with all alphanumeric characters, beginning with a \*, such as
+When first loggin in, a SUBMITNAME request will be sent, so you must enter a username, no whitespaces, with all alphanumeric characters, such as:

 ```
-*WonjunLee
+WonjunLee
 ```
 After that, the client will display and send NAME [name] to the server for processing.
 ```